pmndrs/xr/docs/API/mesh.useXRMeshes.md

 > **useXRMeshes**(`semanticLabel?`): readonly `XRMesh`[]

-hook for getting all dected meshes with the provided semantic label
+Hook for getting all detected meshes with the provided semantic label

 ## Parameters